Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Global Preliminaries

-Furthermore, we start with a \emph{cuspidal data} $\chi=(M,\sigma)$, \emph{i.e.} $\sigma$ being a cuspidal automorphic representation of $M(\A)$, and proceed with the same construction as above to obtain $\widetilde{\chi}$.
-Another theorem of Langlands asserts that any \emph{generic} automorphic representation is isomorphic to such a $\widetilde{\chi}$.
+Let us now start with a \emph{cuspidal data} $\chi=(M,\sigma)$, \emph{i.e.} $\sigma$ being a cuspidal automorphic representation of $M(\A)$, and proceed with the same construction as above to obtain $\widetilde{\chi}$.
+Another theorem of Langlands asserts that any \emph{generic} (see below) automorphic representation is isomorphic to such a $\widetilde{\chi}$.